Wheel Chair

 Neuromodulation

-There are many versions of neuromodulators to help manage CRPS.
+There are many versions of neuromodulators to help manage Complex Regional Pain Syndrome (CRPS).

 Spinal Cord Stimulation (SCS)

-SCS treatment is seen as an invasive treatment option for CRPS.
+Spinal Cord Stimulation (SCS) treatment is seen as an invasive treatment option for CRPS.
 It is also an expensive treatment and many PCT's / hospitals are reluctant to do this.
-The cost is in the region of £15,000 and so you would have a trial stimulator put in for a few days, weeks or a few months and then if the trial is successful for you in reducing your pain and symptoms, they will implant the full SCS.
+The cost is in the region of £15,000 on the NHS and so you would usually have a trial stimulator put in for a several days, a couple of weeks or a month and then if the trial is successful for you in reducing your pain and symptoms, they will implant the full SCS.

 There are now different types of SCS, including a 10 kHz High Frequency SCS (Russo, M & Van Buyten, J-P. 2015).
 Usually, the SCS is seen and implanted as a last resort treatment due to various implications, including the cost and invasiveness of the procedure However, research studies, such as the Poree, L. et al. (2012) study, say that: "Newer information regarding safety, cost, and efficacy leads us to believe that SCS for the treatment of CRPS should be implemented earlier in a treatment algorithm using a more comprehensive approach."